Charlestc1/CharlesClarkPortfolio/README.md

 # Data Science Portfolio of Charles Clark

-Welcome to my collection ofprojects!
+Welcome to my collection of projects!
 Each project lives in its own folder with the code and all required data files.

 ## Projects